f5devcentral/bigip_automation_examples/bigip/workflow-guides/Migration/OCP/Configuring_NNCP_NAD_configs_in_Red_Hat_OpenShift/configuring_NNCP_NAD_configs_in_ocp.rst

 In scenario 3, Network is created for Internal communication within the OCP cluster and this is not accessible from the outside the cluster, whereabouts NAD configs were used to achieve it.

-Section 1: Connect OpenShift node to a Network with different Physical NICs
+Scenario 1: Connect OpenShift node to a Network with different Physical NICs
 -------------------------------
 At first, Let's login to the VMware ESXi Machine where 3 Node cluster is installed.